 Due to the lack of data on safety and efficacy of the COVID-19 vaccine administered simultaneously with other vaccines, CDC recommends that the COVID-19 vaccine be administered alone with a minimum interval of 14 days before and after administration of any other vaccines.
-However, mRNA COVID-19 and other non-COVID-19 vaccines may be administered within a shorter period in situations where the benefits of vaccination are deemed to outweigh the potential unknown risks of vaccine co-administration (e.g., tetanus toxoid-containing vaccination as part of wound management, rabies vaccination for post-exposure prophylaxis, measles or hepatitis A vaccination during an outbreak) or to avoid barriers or delays to mRNA COVID-19 vaccination (e.g., in long-term care facility residents or healthcare personnel who received influenza or other vaccinations prior to/upon admission or onboarding).
-If mRNA COVID-19 vaccine is administered within 14 days of another vaccine, doses do not need to be repeated for either vaccine.
+However, COVID-19 and other non-COVID-19 vaccines may be administered within a shorter period in situations where the benefits of vaccination are deemed to outweigh the potential unknown risks of vaccine co-administration (e.g., tetanus toxoid-containing vaccination as part of wound management, rabies vaccination for post-exposure prophylaxis, measles or hepatitis A vaccination during an outbreak) or to avoid barriers or delays to COVID-19 vaccination (e.g., in long-term care facility residents or healthcare personnel who received influenza or other vaccinations prior to/upon admission or onboarding).
+If COVID-19 vaccine is administered within 14 days of another vaccine, doses do not need to be repeated for either vaccine.

-Do I need to get a booster dose after completing the two-dose vaccination series?
+Do I need to get a booster dose after completing vaccination?

-The need for and timing of boosted doses for mRNA COVID-19 vaccines has not been established.
-No additional doses beyond the two-dose primary series are recommended at this time.
+The need for and timing of boosted doses for the currently available COVID-19 vaccines has not been established.
+No additional doses are recommended at this time for either the two-dose primary series of the Pfizer or Moderna mRNA vaccines, or the one-dose Johnson & Johnson/Janssen vaccine.